Cloud9Clone/springboot-maven-liquibase/Liquibase-Intro.md

 By wrapping the rollback logic in its own tag, it indicates Liquibase that those operations will be applied in case a rollback command for the current changeSet is called.
 Speaking about rollback commands, the library provides several ways to run rollbacks and specifically to limit the widespread of a rollback:

-- *rollbackTag*: after executing a ```tagDatabase```, a developer can call this command to revert all changSets prior to the tagged state.
+- *rollbackTag*: after executing a ```tagDatabase```, a developer can call this command to revert all changeSets prior to the tagged state.
 - *rollbackCount*: a developer can specify the number of changeSets to be rolled back and Liquibase will execute it starting from the most recent.
 - *rollbackDate*: the last option is to rollback all changeSets up to some previous point of time.

 :warning: **Warning:** In case where a context is provided only to some of the changeSets, applying rollback to those having a specific context must happen by specifying the same context.
 Otherwise Liquibase will start removing the changeLogs without context (if there are any).

 An example:

 | ChangeSet | ... | Context |
 | :----:    | :----: | :----: |
 | changeSet1 | ... | - |